“Focused…tender…rare…your work has a unique ability to connect us with ourselves and humanity.” Participant, Adhocracy

 From antidotes to ire, diuretics for disillusionment and cures for capitalism, Medicament For Your Predicament gently applies a drawing ointment to modern maladies and creates recipes for transformation.

-This flexible artwork comprises OPEN LAB! a sensory workshop where participants reflect on matters close to the heart, formulate and compound their own pharmacopeias, and OPEN PHARMACY! a subversive dispensary come installation, with political pharmaceuticals and prescriptions on display, testers, merchandise, medicinal beverages and the effervescent power of conversation.
-More recipes in development.
+This flexible artwork comprises OPEN LAB! a sensory workshop to reflect on matters close to the heart, for participants to formulate and compound their own pharmacopeias, and OPEN PHARMACY! an installation come subversive dispensary showcasing medicaments and prescriptions created in OPEN LAB! offering quick and dirty prescriptions, bespoke merchandise, medicinal beverages and the effervescent power of conversation.

 METRO ARTS at Hope Street, Brisbane, QLD, December 2019.